-Figure 3.6: Constructive section of the Green Noise Barriers
+Figure 3.6: Constructive section of the Green Noise Barriers (Source: SingularGreen)

+In the election of the noise barrier system, the small available space of the location has been considered: a combined solution with metallic support and stone wool.
+Other massive options would never fit into the available dimensions.
 This NBS is composed by a main curved structure and a vertical garden on it.
 The structure will be fixed to a continuous foundation footing.
 The structure is formed by curved steel pillars each 2 meters.
-In horizontal position there are going to be installed metal frames of $80 \times 40 \times 2$ mm every 60 cm, to be able to fix the garden.
+In horizontal position there are going to be installed metal frames of 80 x 40 x 2 mm every 60 cm, to be able to fix the garden.

-The vertical garden consists of steel sheet modules of 1.5 mm thickness, galvanized and lacquered in furnace, and substrate formed by panels of special rock wool for vertical gardening 100 mm thickness and 170kg / m3 density, adhered to the steel sheet.
+The vertical garden consists of steel sheet modules of 1.5 mm thickness, galvanized and lacquered in furnace, and substrate formed by panels of special rock wool for vertical gardening 100 mm thickness and $170 \text{kg} / \text{m}^3$ density, adhered to the steel sheet.